typedb/typedb-docs/08-examples/01-phone-calls-schema.md

 That’s all well and good, but how do we get our knowledge graph to reflect this model?

-## Time to Talk Graql
+## Time to Talk TypeQL
-Open a new file in your favourite text editor, preferably one with syntax highlighting for Graql (`.gql`) files.
-Here are the ones for [atom](https://atom.io/packages/language-graql), [visual studio code](https://marketplace.visualstudio.com/items?itemName=idealley.gql) and [sublime 3](https://github.com/graknlabs/graql_syntax_sublime).
+Open a new file in your favourite text editor, preferably one with syntax highlighting for TypeQL (`.gql`) files.
+Here are the ones for [atom](https://atom.io/packages/language-graql), [visual studio code](https://marketplace.visualstudio.com/items?itemName=idealley.gql) and [sublime 3](https://github.com/vaticle/graql_syntax_sublime).

-You can define the elements of a Grakn schema in any order you wish.
+You can define the elements of a TypeDB schema in any order you wish.
 I personally prefer to start from the relations, as I see them to be the source of interactions — where knowledge is derived from.

 Any **relation** relates to at least one **role** that is played by at least 2 **concepts**.